TOD-theses/traces_analyzer/docs/metadata_extraction.md

 # Metadata extraction

-This section describes how labels will be extracted from the traces.
+This page describes how metadata will be extracted from the traces.

 ## Goal

-Based on the four transaction traces (2 normal, 2 reverse order), automatically determine several labels and metadata related to TOD.
+Based on the four transaction traces (2 normal, 2 reverse order), we automatically determine several labels and metadata related to TOD.

 !!! danger